areyes986/learning-journal/HTML.md

 - Hyper-text Markup Language
 - Skeleton of the website

+Head - where you link the CSS, what it needs to display the page, and title.
+Title diplays on the tab.
+Part of HTML you do not see on a page

+Header -

+Body - 3 main parts in body
+   1. `<header>`
+   1. `<main>`
+   1.

+Meta Data - information about the site that is not displayed

 attributes - provide additional info about contents of an element
 - made up of two parts: **name** and a **value**